Updated: Aug 3

 Today we are talking about your perfect intro email.
 Whether you are student teaching or clinical or field, you are writing an intro email to the teacher you are working with for the semester.
-This email is your first digital high five to your cooperating teacher, so make it positive and professional.
-You will find what you need to have in your perfect email intro, hacks to make it great, and an email introduction example.
+This email is your first digital high-five to your cooperating teacher, so make it positive and professional.
+You will find what you need in your perfect email intro, hacks to make it great, and an email introduction example.

 You may want to include some highlights in your intro email to your cooperating teacher.
 Keep it positive and professional:

 Area(s) of study

 When your field or student teaching placement begins/ends

 Share your teaching story – why you want to be a teacher or who inspired you to become a teacher.

 Share what you like to do outside of classes.